-I, consent to the sharing of confidential information by

-(Print First and Last Name of Parent/Guardian)

-related to my child d

-(Name of Principal/teacher/other staff member) ý (Print First and Last Name of Student)

-in the presence of my support person

-in the presence of my support person(Pr rint First and Last Name of Support Person)

-Mu aunnart naraan concents to sefection the

-My support person (Print First and Last N Name of Support Person) consents to safeguarding the

-confidentiality of the information shared.

-Parent/Guardian Affirmation of Consent :

-Parent/Guardian Signature Date

-Support Person Affirmation of Confident tiality:

-I undertake to safeguard the confidentiality (parent/guardian) for whom I am a support p between (school staff) and

-Support Person Signature Date

-(Printed Name of Support Person)

-Signature of Witness-Principal/Staff Membe er

-(Printed Name of Staff Person) Date
+I,consent to the sharing g of confidential information by (Print First and Last Name of Parent/Guardian) related to my child 1 (Name of Principal/teacher/other staff member) (Print First and Last Name of Student) n the presence of my support person(Print First and Last Name of S · (Print First and Last Name of S Support Person) My support person(Print First and Last Name of Support Person) consents to safeguarding the (Print First and Last Name of Support Person) confidentiality of the information shared.
+Parent/Guardian Affirmation of Consent: Parent/Guardian Signature Date Support Person Affirmation of Confidentiality: I undertake to safeguard the confidentiality of information shared by parent/guardian) for whom I am a support person. petween (school staff) and Support Person Signature Date Printed Name of Support Person) Signature of Witness-Principal/Staff Member (Printed Name of Staff Person) Date This information is being collected pursuant to the provisions of the Municipal Freedom of Information and Prot ection of Privacy Act and under the Authority of the Educa